souvikmaji/twit-stream/README.md

 * Socket.io
 * twit

 For server to client communication, I initially tried Server Side events, with the topic being sent in a http get get request.
 But then I came across socket.io library.
 It uses a simple API for bi directional communication between server to client.

+Configurations are fetched from the environment variables using `dotenv` npm package.
+Storing configuration in the environment separate from code is based on The [Twelve-Factor App methodology](https://12factor.net/config).

 ## TODO